Afras-cyber/project-showcase/README.md

 ## Project Overview

-This is a full-featured e-commerce web application built with Next.js 15, showcasing modern web development practices and providing a seamless shopping experience.
+This project is a mini product showcase web application built using Next.js 15 as part of the Front-End Developer Technical Challenge for Nascent Group.
+It features a responsive product listing page (powered by Static Site Generation), a dynamic product detail page (using Server-Side Rendering), and a simple contact form submitted via Next.js API routes.
+Product data is sourced from Fake Store API or a local JSON file, offering a smooth and efficient user experience.

-## 🚀 Getting Started
+## Getting Started

 ### Prerequisites
 - Node.js (recommended version 18.x or later)